SvenBaileyLab/HisTrader/README.md

 If you use **HisTrader** in your research, please cite:

 > **[HisTrader: A Tool to Identify Nucleosome Free Regions from ChIP-Seq of Histone Post-Translational Modifications]**
-> [Efythios Kirbizakis, Yifei Yan, Ansley Gnanapragasam, Xiaoyang Zhang, and and Swneke Bailey]
+> [Eftyhios Kirbizakis, Yifei Yan, Ansley Gnanapragasam, Xiaoyang Zhang, and Swneke Bailey]
 > [biorxiv, 2020]
 > [https://doi.org/10.1101/2020.03.12.989228]